msi-cad-vw/.github/profile/README.md

 ![Architecture](architecture.png)

 Every service is containerized and run in Docker environment.
-The underlying operating system is Ubuntu 20.04.
+The underlying operating system is Ubuntu 22.04.

 ### Frontend Service

 The Frontend Service provides the actual website pages that the User may interact with.
-It is written using ReactJS.
-It can retrieve data from the database by calling the Database Service in the Backend through a REST API.
+It is written using ReactJS and can retrieve data from the database by calling the Database Service in the Backend through a REST API.
+For ease of use, the Frontend Service is containerized in a Docker container.
+It is hosted by an nginx-server.

 ### Database Service